ncatlab/nlab-content/pages/18823.md

   \,.
 $$

-This is a sub-vector space inside all observables which is however not closed under the pointwise product of observables (eq:ObservablesPointwiseProduct) (unless $E =0).
+This is a sub-vector space inside all observables which is however not closed under the pointwise product of observables (eq:ObservablesPointwiseProduct) (unless $ E=0 $).
 We write

 $$
   MultiLocObs(E)